G.hn: History

+The development and promotion of G.hn have been significantly supported by the HomeGrid Forum and several other organizations.
+The technology was not only designed to address home-networking challenges but also found applications beyond this initial scope, showcasing its versatility and potential in the networking domain.

 Technical specifications

 Technical overview

 G.hn specifies a single physical layer based on fast Fourier transform (FFT) orthogonal frequency-division multiplexing (OFDM) modulation and low-density parity-check code (LDPC) forward error correction (FEC) code.
 G.hn includes the capability to notch specific frequency bands to avoid interference with amateur radio bands and other licensed radio services.
 G.hn includes mechanisms to avoid interference with legacy home networking technologies and also with other wireline systems such as VDSL2 or other types of DSL used to access the home.

 OFDM systems split the transmitted signal into multiple orthogonal sub-carriers.
 In G.hn each one of the sub-carriers is modulated using QAM.
 The maximum QAM constellation supported by G.hn is 4096-QAM (12-bit QAM).

-The G.hn Media Access Control is based on a time division multiple access (TDMA) architecture, in which a "domain master" schedules Transmission Opportunities (TXOPs) that can be used by one or more devices in the "domain".
+The G.hn media access control is based on a time division multiple access (TDMA) architecture, in which a "domain master" schedules Transmission Opportunities (TXOPs) that can be used by one or more devices in the "domain".
 There are two types of TXOPs: